Encrypting Requests and Decrypting Responses

 The high-level request-response workflow for the UID2 APIs includes the following steps:

-- Wrap the request JSON in an Unencrypted Request Data Envelope.
+2. Wrap the request JSON in an unencrypted request data envelope.

-- (Optional, recommended) Ensure the nonce the in the response envelope matches the nonce in the request envelope.
+9. (Optional, recommended) Ensure that the nonce in the response envelope matches the nonce in the request envelope.

-A code example for encrypting requests and decrypting responses can help with automating steps 2-10 and serve as a reference of how to implement these steps in your application.
+A code example for encrypting requests and decrypting responses can help with automating steps 2-10 and serves as a reference of how to implement these steps in your application.

-The individual UID2 endpoints explain the respective JSON body format requirements and parameters, include call examples, and show decrypted responses.
+Documentation for the individual UID2 endpoints explains the respective JSON body format requirements and parameters, includes call examples, and shows decrypted responses.
 The following sections provide encryption and decryption code examples, field layout requirements, and request and response examples.

 Encrypting Requests